How to Beat 2048: The Complete Step-by-Step Guide

 Reading about strategy and implementing it under pressure are different skills.
 Here's the practice routine I used to internalise the corner approach:

-For your next 20 games, you are not allowed to press up.
+For your next 20 games, don't allow yourself to press up.
 At all.
-I mean it — if your only option is up, you restart the game.
+If your only option is up, restart the game.
 This is painful for the first five games.
 You will feel trapped, constrained, and like the game is cheating by spawning tiles in annoying places.
 Keep going anyway.
-By game ten, your brain will have rewired around the constraint and you'll start seeing the board differently.
+After a handful of games, your brain tends to rewire around the constraint and you'll start seeing the board differently.

 After those 20 games, go back to playing normally.
-You'll notice something weird: you still won't want to press up.
-The constraint has become your default.
-And your scores will reflect it.
-I went from a 30% 2048 completion rate to a 65% rate after two weeks of this.
-Not because I got smarter — because I stopped doing the thing that was killing me.
+You'll likely notice something interesting: you still won't want to press up.
+The constraint has become your default, and your scores should reflect it.
+The improvement usually doesn't come from getting smarter, it comes from no longer doing the thing that was quietly killing your runs.

 FAQ: The Things That Were Confusing to Me